Houston Area

 For visitors staying in downtown Houston, this is an urban park located in the heart of downtown Houston.
 With its 12 acres, visitors will find amenities for both the young and old in an area that used to be a parking area.
 Favorite areas include the one-acre lake, and it offers two restaurants and two performance spaces.

-Located at 1500 McKinney St. Open from 6 a.m. to 11 p.m. (midnight during the summer) daily and it is free to visit.
+Located at 1500 McKinney St. Open from 6 a.m. to 11 p.m. (midnight during the summer) daily.
+It is free to visit.

 Buffalo Bayou Park